George Zimmerman Sues Trayvon Martin's Family For More Than $100 Million

 Zimmerman was acquitted on all charges related to his shooting of Martin, who was 17 and unarmed when Zimmerman shot and killed him in a gated Florida community where Martin's father lived.
 Zimmerman claimed he shot Martin in self-defense during a scuffle.
 Zimmerman had faced charges of second-degree murder and manslaughter in the case, which also shed light on Florida's "Stand Your Ground" law.

-Zimmerman and his lawyer, the controversial attorney Larry Klayman, allege that Rachel Jeantel, a key witness for the prosecution who testified about being on the phone with Martin just before the shooting, was an imposter.
+Zimmerman and his lawyer, the controversial attorney Larry Klayman, allege that Rachel Jeantel, a key witness for the prosecution who testified about being on the phone with Martin just before the shooting, was an impostor.
 They accuse her of standing in for another teenager, Brittany Diamond Eugene, whom the suit describes as Jeantel's half-sister who did not want to testify in the case.

 In the lawsuit filed in Florida state court, Zimmerman and Klayman allege defamation by Martin family attorney Benjamin Crump.
 Their suit also names Martin's parents, Sybrina Fulton and Tracy Martin, along with Jeantel and Eugene.
 Also included: several Florida prosecutors, the state of Florida and its law enforcement department — and HarperCollins, which recently published Open Season, Crump's book about violence toward black people.